 🔬 The Biology of Inflammation and Massage

-In simple terms, massage tells your body it’s safe to relax — and when the nervous system relaxes, the immune system follows.
+In simple terms: massage tells your body it’s safe, and when the nervous system relaxes, inflammation naturally decreases.

 | Massage Type | Pressure Level | Primary Benefits | Best For | Avoid If |